 NOTHING

-The University Library has made a concerted effort to bring Clevelander d.a. levy's work home by locating and acquiring what it can for archival preservation and public access purposes.
-With the advent of the World Wide Web, there is no reason it need only be confined to archival boxes in the backroom of the Library anymore.
+The Michael Schwartz Library at Cleveland State University has made a concerted effort to bring Clevelander d.a. levy's work home by locating and acquiring what it can for archival preservation and public access purposes.
+With the advent of the internet, there’s no reason it need only be confined to archival boxes in the backroom of the library any longer.
 We can now "cover the world" with his lines via the web, and most importantly, reduce further deterioration of the print originals.

 This website was designed to serve as a portal to information on and about d.a. levy.
-Not only are poetry, artwork, photographs on in digital format and on display, but important newspaper accounts, additional references and links to available materials, including bibliographies of his work that were created by fellow poets and friends.
+In addition to levy’s poetry and art on display in digital format, photographs, newspaper accounts of his arrests, multimedia, additional references and links to other levy collections and materials, as well as bibliographies of his work created by fellow poets and friends are included on the site as well.

-Users can now browse levy’s work freely, page by page, from anywhere in the world.
+Users are now able to browse levy’s work freely, page by page, from anywhere in the world.